Yearn Finance and Money Robots (YFI): Automated DeFi Strategy

-For example, the yETH vault, which is still in an experimental stage as of December 2020 and not yet fully released, uses both the MakerDAO and Curve protocols in its strategy.
+For example, the yETH vault — which was released in 2020, with updates when Ethereum 2.0 came out later that year — uses both the MakerDAO and Curve protocols in its strategy.
 With the yETH strategy, ETH holders remain exposed to the price appreciation (or depreciation) of ETH while earning yield through the following steps:

 ETH is deposited to MakerDAO as collateral.